saranguiz/ml-sagemaker-pipeline/README.md

 * Training, validation and testing ([see section](./training/README.md))
     * Model used for image classification
     * Dataset split
-    * Hyperparameter Optimization
+    * Hyperparameter Optimization script
-    * Debugging and profiling
+    * Debugging and profiling script
 * Deployment and inference ([see section](./deployment/README.md))

 ## Image prediction